orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

   - If the object is lightmapped: this will adjust the intensity of the lightmap specular derived from the Directional lightmap.
   - If the object is not lightmapped: this will adjust the intensity of the specular derived from lightprobes
 - Global Illumination Tweaks
+  - Box Projection Contact Hardening: Enables box projection contact hardening, which improves the accuracy of reflections closer to the "surface" of the mesh
   - GI Emissive Boost: Boosts the emissive contribution to the Global Illumination, can be useful for Realtime GI scenarios
   - Ignore Realtime GI: Completely skips applying Realtime Lightmaps, which can be useful in scenarios where you want to only use Realtime GI for light probes
 - Enable Bakery Features: Allows usage of bakery-specific features like RNM, SH or MonoSH lightmaps